TenthPres/AccessLogin/README.md

 This library was originally created for integration into our public WiFi system, allowing credentialed members and regular attenders to gain WiFi Access.

-This library has none of the WiFi connecting features, but is simply a wrapped for interfacing with ACS Church software.
+This library has none of the WiFi connecting features, but is simply a wrapper for interfacing with ACS Church software.
 By passing the library a user email and password, the library then authenticates against the ACS web server, and returns basic personal information through the library.

-The use of this library assumes that your organization is also using ACS Church Management software.
+The use of this library assumes that your organization is using ACS Church Management software.
 This library won't work without it.

-Other than our customer relationship with ACS, we are not affiliated, and this library is not endorsed by them in any way.
+Other than our customer relationship with ACS, we are not affiliated, and this library is not endorsed or supported by them in any way.

 ## Basic Requests